Frequently Asked Questions Concerning Appeals to the Commissioner of Education

 5. Do I need to hire a lawyer to bring an appeal?

 No. However, there are advantages to representation by a lawyer.
-The appeal process is a legal proceeding which raises legal questions that may best be understood and addressed with the help of an attorney.
+The appeal process is complex and may best be understood and addressed with the help of an attorney.

 6. Is there a time limit on when I can bring an appeal?